 Competition is very intense in the North American retail market where the primary competitive factors are price, convenience, consistent supply, taste, nutrition, value, consumer brand recognition and loyalty.
 Additionally, the competitive landscape is changing where there is an increased risk that High Liner Foods' suppliers or customers could become competitors if they decide to distribute or source their own seafood products.
 The Company believes that the key to growing loyalty at the shelf, which will help to remain competitive, is enhancing and energizing the brands.
 In 2022, the High Liner and Sea Cuisine brand positioning and campaigns were successfully refreshed to further strengthen brand loyalty.
+In 2023, the Fisher Boy brand positioning and campaign was successfully refreshed to further strengthen brand loyalty.

 In the Canadian retail seafood market, the High Liner brand is the market leader.
-The Company also supplies valueadded and commodity products under the Catch of the Day brand and a number of private labels.
+The Company also supplies value-added and commodity products under the Catch of the Day brand and a number of private labels.
 In the U.S., the Company is one of the largest value-added frozen seafood suppliers, including both value-added and commodity products.
 The Company's private label offerings combined across multiple retailers share the leadership position.
 The Company's major competitors in the retail seafood market are national marketers of brand name and generic products, including Nippon Suisan (Gorton's and BlueWater brands), ConAgra Brands (Mrs. Paul's and Van de Kamp brands), Rich Products Corporation (SeaPak and Morey's brands), Trident Seafoods Corporation, Janes Family Foods Ltd. and Aqua Star.

 In the North American foodservice market, continuity of supply, customer service, and price are the major components of competition.
-High Liner Foods' major competitors in the foodservice market consist of verticallyintegrated seafood companies, food-processing companies and seafood traders.
+High Liner Foods' major competitors in the foodservice market consist of vertically-integrated seafood companies, food-processing companies and seafood traders.
 In the Canadian foodservice seafood market, the Company holds a leading market position in the value-added frozen seafood category.
 The Company's major competitors in Canada include Toppits Quality Frozen Foods, Export Packers Company Limited, Beaver Street Fisheries, Trident Seafoods Corporation and many smaller trading companies.
-In the U.S., the Company supplies High Liner branded and private-label products in the foodservice channel and major competitors include Trident Seafoods Corporation, Nippon Suisan (owning King & Prince in the U.S.), Mazzetta Company, Tampa Maid, Red Chambers (owning Tampa Bay Fisheries), Ocean Food Sales, Ocean Beauty, Aqua Star, Beaver Street Fisheries, Pacific Seafood Group and many smaller trading companies.
+In the U.S., the Company supplies High Liner Foodservice, Fisher Products International (FPI), Icelandic Seafood, Samband Brand, Seaside Brand - branded and private-label products in the foodservice channel and major competitors include Trident Seafoods Corporation, Nippon Suisan (owning King & Prince in the U.S.), Mazzetta Company, Tampa Maid, Red

+Chambers (owning Tampa Bay Fisheries), Ocean Food Sales, Ocean Beauty, Aqua Star, Beaver Street Fisheries, Pacific Seafood Group and many smaller trading companies.